ctchou/dircifrar/README.md

 https://libsodium.gitbook.io/doc/password_hashing/the_argon2i_function

 and a randomly generated *salt*.
-The wrapping key is used to encrypt a randomly generated 256-bit *master key*, which in turn is used in the actual file and subdirectory encryptions.
-The encryption of the master key uses libsodium's secretbox, which uses XSalsa20 + Poly1305:
+The wrapping key is used to encrypt a 256-bit *master key*, which in turn is used in the actual file and subdirectory encryptions.
+The master key itself is derived using Argon2i from freshly generated random data and salt.
+The encryption of the master key uses libsodium's secretbox, which uses XSalsa20 +
+Poly1305:

 https://libsodium.gitbook.io/doc/secret-key_cryptography/secretbox